dev0x1/bbs-signature/draft-bbs-signatures.md

 Parameters:

-- key_info, an optional octet string. if this is not supplied, it MUST default to an empty string.
+- key_info (OPTIONAL), an octet string. if this is not supplied, it MUST default to an empty string.

 Definitions: